 A job well done.

 Most times one quote – made by a reliable body shop – is all you need.
 Having your car fixed isn’t just about parts and labor.
-A good repair estimate also factors in the quality of the paint and parts used, as well as the amount of time needed to do the job well – the first time.
+A good auto body estimate also factors in the quality of the paint and parts used, as well as the amount of time needed to do the job well – the first time.
 The quote will give you a general idea of what will be needed to fix the vehicle and how long it will need to stay at the shop.

 Until the technicians disassemble your car, there is no way to accurately predict the true cost of the repair.
 Additional parts or labor, which were unexpected when the estimate was made, is known as a supplement.
 The shop will inform you and your insurance company of the final cost.
 This is standard operating procedure in this industry.

 Don’t waste your time getting three or more estimates.
-Go to a reputable repair shop, which offers a guarantee for their work, and let the experienced technicians work up a detailed estimate.
+Go to a reputable repair shop, which offers a guarantee for their work, and let the experienced technicians work up a detailed auto body estimate.
 Then, that shop can help you file a car insurance claim, schedule a rental car, if you qualify, and work through the claims process.

 Locally Owned and Operated for over 30 Years

 Glaser’s Collision Center is committed to providing customers with complete, safe and quality repairs using the latest advancements in technology.
 Our technicians are highly trained, and our body shops are Gold Class® recognized bringing customers properly repaired vehicles.
 As a family-owned and operated business for over 30 years, we are committed to taking care of our customers as if they were family.
 Our customer services representative and estimators are committed to providing our customers with the highest-quality service.
 Come see us at one of our four locations and let us get you driving again!